 Children may be registered from birth.

-- Parents may state their preference for a morning or afternoon place on their Application Form, which will be offered on a first come first served basis.
+- Parents may state their preference for a morning or afternoon places on their Application Form, which will be offered on a first come first served basis.

 Acknowledgement of Receipt of Registration